ZiqiLoveSunshine/ZiqiLoveSunshine.github.io/_experiences/2022ENSTA.md

 ## Motion retargeting
 ![](../images/cycle-en.png)
 ![](../images/ende-en.png)

-> The architecture of two networks
+> The architecture of two networks, this part is also accepted by a HRI workshop, see the [article](https://arxiv.org/abs/2402.05115) and [code](https://github.com/ZiqiLoveSunshine/Unsupervised-Motion-Retargeting-for-Human-Robot-Imitation) for details.

 ## Video Presentation
 <figure class="video_container">